Laurel Clark: Space flight experience

 STS-107 Columbia – The 16-day flight was a dedicated science and research mission.
 Working 24 hours a day, in two alternating shifts, the crew successfully conducted approximately 80 experiments.
 Clark's bioscience experiments included gardening in space, as she discussed only days before her death in an interview with Milwaukee media near her Wisconsin hometown.
 The STS-107 mission ended abruptly on February 1, 2003, when Columbia disintegrated and her crew perished during re-entry, 16 minutes before scheduled landing.

 Clark also recorded inside the cockpit during Columbia's descent into the Earth's atmosphere on a small digital camera.

 Clark's final message to her friends and family was through an email sent from Columbia.
 In the released text of the email, Clark called the planet magnificent, and explained that while she spends much of the time working back in Spacehab and away from the sights of Earth, "whenever I do get to look out, it is glorious."
-She found that taking photos of the Earth was challenging, "Keeping my fingers crossed that they're in sharp focus."
+Clark found that taking photos of the Earth was challenging, "Keeping my fingers crossed that they're in sharp focus."
 Clark also shared some of the intriguing effects of micro gravity on human physiology, such as constant challenge to stay adequately hydrated due to an "almost non-existent" sense of thirst.